 In essence, mindfulness is about the practice of being present in the moment.
 It is the art of being aware to such an extent that you notice and appreciate what is taking place right now.
 It’s about focus, appreciation and acceptance… and learning to flow with life.
+Its origins go back to the time of Buddha and Lao Tzu.

 In this video Max Strom, who has become a leading authority on the role and power of breathing, offers a useful introduction to this topic.
 He is well-known for the development of his Inner Axis method and teaches mindfulness, yoga and personal transformation around the globe.